MiltiadisGkatzios/spsh/README.md

 ## Files

-The SHACL-SPARQL ontology and example files are located in the `data/` folder of this repository:
+The SPSH ontology and example files are located in the `data/` folder of this repository:
 You can also access the files directly via GitHub Pages:

 ```text